 As far as the types of rabbits that are best for breeding, here is my personal opinion.
 I raise a variety of different breeds including:

 Flemish Giants are the largest breed, however, they seem to have a harder time keeping meat on their bones, unlike the other types I’ve mentioned.
 The others are smaller, but the meat is easily put on.
 I’ve found that when I mix the breeds together—for instance, a Giant Flemish with a New Zealand—they tend to be big, as well as meaty.
 Consequently, I don’t raise many purebred meat rabbits, but it seems to produce the biggest and meatiest rabbits, which is what you want if you’re using them strictly for meat.

-So, now that you have a better understanding, you can go raise your own.
+So, now that you have a better understanding about raising rabbits for meat, you can go raise your own.
 Rabbits are very easy and extremely low maintenance.
 All the rabbits need is to be checked once a day to make sure they have food and water.
-With this in mind, literally, anyone can raise rabbits.
+With this in mind, literally, anyone can raise rabbits for meat.

 Megan Derois is sixteen years old and has been homeschooled since the second grade.
 She loves God with all of her heart, writing, and animals.
 She’s been raising rabbits for a few years now.